theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Chart XLII - Egypt - 4035 B.C.

-Sirius

-Markab

-Stella

-Liovtai

-Chart XLII - Egypt - 4035 B.C.

-Betel

-Chart XLII - Egypt - 4035 B.C.

-Eta
-Rhea

-Chart XLII - Egypt - 4035 B.C.

-Gamma
-Daphne
-Lacey
-Abel
-Camel
-India

-Chart XLIII a
+Chart XLIII a - India - 3414 B.C
-India

-3414 B.C

 A considerable nunber of our characters appeared in India at this time.
 They were grouped chiefly in two large families, descended respectively from Jupiter and Pavo.
 These families intermarried in the usual way, Mars and Corona being the eldest sons.
 Jupiter had five sons, who being all huge men, were commonly called the five giants.
 They were all huge men, were commonly called the five giants.
 They were all remarkably alike in form and feature, though differing widely in disposition; Mercury and Naga resembled each other so closely that they were practically indistinguishable.
 They were all trained and expert warriors, and on the occasion of a tournament they challenged any twenty of the knights and nobles assembled there to fight simultaneously against them.
 Twenty experts promptly accepted the challenge, but were easily defeated; then twenty more tried hoping that the giants might be fatigued after their previous exertions, but this also failed ignominiously, and the five giants were left in possession of the field.
 They had one sister Yajna, as tall and stalwart as her brothers; indeed, she had been known to put on their armour and go forth with with them with out being detected.
 She appropriately married Corona.